 Note that the power-on reset circuit increases current consumption.
 In particular, current consumption in reset status will be greatly increased.
 See Chapter 7, "Electrical Characteristics", for details.

-When the "Not Use" option is selected, this circuit does not output an internal initial reset signal at power on and down.
+When the "Not Use" option is selected, this circuit does not output a reset signal at power on and down.

-Note: When using the reset circuit, be sure to connect a capacitor to the reset terminal in order to operate it properly.
-In this case, to avoid a large current flow in the circuit, do not fix the reset terminal at high level.
+- Notes: When using the reset circuit, be sure to connect a capacitor (0.01 μF is recommended) to the reset terminal in order to operate it properly.
+In this case, to avoid a large current flow in the circuit, do not fix the reset terminal at high level. - When the internal reset circuit is used, it is not necessary to perform initial resetting using the reset terminal.